Comparison of 304 or 316 and 304L or 316L type compositions and effect on corrosion resistance

 If the carbon level is below 0.030% then this intercrystalline corrosion does not take place following exposure to these temperatures, especially for the sort of times normally experienced in the heat affected zone of welds in ‘thick’ sections of steel.

 There is a view that the low carbon types are easier to weld than the standard carbon types.

 There does not seem to be a clear reason for this and the differences are probably associated with the lower strength of the low carbon type.
 The low carbon type may be easier to shape and form, which in turn may also affect the levels of residual stress left the steel after is forming and fitting up for welding.
 This may result in the ‘standard’ carbon types needing more force to hold them in position once fitted-up for welding, with more of a tendency to spring-back if not properly held in place.

-Commercially produced steels, using current steelmaking methods, are often produced as the low carbon type as a matter of course due to the improved control in modern steelmaking.
-Consequently finished steel products are often offered to the market ‘dual certified’ to both grade designations as they can then be used for fabrications specifying either grade, within a particular standard.
+Commercially produced steels, using current steelmaking methods, are often produced as the low carbon type as a matter of course due to the improved control that is possible with these modern steelmaking practices.
+Consequently, finished steel products are often offered to the market ‘dual certified’ to both grade designations, as they can then be used for fabrications specifying either grade, within a particular standard.

 For example for coil, sheet or plate

 BS EN 10088-2 1.4301 / 1.4307 to the European standard.

 ASTM A240 304 / 304L OR ASTM A240 / ASME SA240 304 / 304L to the American pressure vessel standards.

 BS EN 10088-2 1.4401 / 1.4404 to the European standard.

 ASTM A240 316 / 316L OR ASTM A240 / ASME SA240 316 / 316L, to the American pressure vessel standards.